Damp Lemon & Almond Cake

 My friend Zoe made Nigella Lawson’s famous Damp Lemon & Almond Cake from How To Be A Domestic Goddess about 15 years ago, and it was so incredible it made a lasting impression on me.
 It was delicious and moist, and had a mind-blowing flavor that I just couldn’t get enough of, and it was loaded with gluten and dairy and gave me a stomach ache.

 I’ve been dreaming of creating a vegan, gluten-free, and grain-free lemon almond cake ever since.
-And, I hit the jackpot with this blend that I created to celebrate the launch of the new KitchenAid K400 blender.
+And, I hit the jackpot with this recipe!

 When I got the blend of almond flour, almond milk, olive oil, applesauce, lemon juice, sweetener, apple cider vinegar, blanched almond flour, baking powder, and lemon zest I did a happy dance of joy in my living room that lasted for about 30 minutes while I devoured three slices and felt no pain!